 Waves for Change – Surf Therapy for Violent Communities

-Surfing was found to offer genuine therapeutic benefits that helped young adults from some of Cape Town’s most unstable communities develop basic coping skills and emotional stability.
-Where extra social support was needed, locally trained W4C coaches were able to offer the necessary community based care that was deemed to be lacking or hard to access due to oversubscribed and under-resourced existing services.
+Surfing was found to offer genuine therapeutic benefits that improved feelings of wellbeing.
+Where extra social support was needed, locally trained W4C coaches were able to offer the necessary emotional support and social guidance that oversubscribed social services were unable to provide.

 Today, Waves for Change has developed an award winning programme that fuses elements of Cognitive Behaviour Therapy, Humanistic Therapy and Surfing to improve the wellbeing and emotional stability of young people who’s wellbeing has been adversely effected by violence and abuse.
 ‘Surf Therapy’.

 The programme is delivered by trained local community members who are supervised by an inter-disciplinary team of healthcare professionals.
 From an initial reach of 10 children in the township of Masiphumelele, the programmme has grown to reach over 400 children, teachers and parents annually.